iam-pratap/Concepts/aws-cloud/Lambda.md

 | - It supports only limited languages like Node js, python, java, C#, ruby, Go and powershell | - No Environment restrictions, you can run any code or language.|
 | - Write your code and push the code into AWS lambda | - For the first time in EC2, you have to choose the OS and install all the software required and then push your code in EC2 |
 | - You cannot log into compute instances, choose customized OS or language platform | - You can select variety of OS, instance types, network & security patches, RAM, & CPU etc |

+## Terms used in Lambda

+#### 1. Function
+A Function is a resource that you can invoke to run your code in AWS Lambda.
+A Function has code that processes events, and a runtime that passes request and responses between lambda and the function code.

+#### 2. Runtime
+ Lambda runtimes allows functions in different languages to run in the same base execution environment.
+The runtime sits in between the lambda service and your function code, relaying invocation events, context information and responses between the two.

+#### 3. Event
+It is a JSON formatted document that contains data for a function to process.

+#### 4. Event Source/Trigger
+An AWS Service such as Amazon SNS, or a customr service, that trigger your function and executes its logic.

+#### 5. Downstream Resources
+An AWS Service, such as DynamoDB tables or S3 buckets, that your lambda function calls once it is triggered.

+#### 6. Concurrency
+No of request that your function is serving in any given time.